About Karen Young

 I hope you enjoy the readings and find courageous, daring and simple ways to incorporate them into your life.

-Karen began her career as a psychologist in private practice.
-She has worked extensively with children teens and families, and in educational and organisation settings.
+Karen began her career as a psychologist in private practice and is now recognised as a leading authority on child and adolescent anxiety.
+She has worked extensively with children teens and families, and in educational and organisational settings.
 She has lectured and has a Masters in Gestalt Therapy.
 It is through her work with children, teens and families, that she learned the power of solid information when it is placed in the solid, loving hands of parents or any important person in the life of a child.

 Karen created Hey Sigmund, an internationally popular online resource, as a way to provide contemporary, research-driven information on the art of being human, and being with humans.
 The website has a particular emphasis on strengthening the mental wellness of children and adolescents.
 It attracts millions of readers each year worldwide.
 The articles have been translated into a number of languages and have been published on various international sites.